skrow-42/SHOP/README.md

 Essential NPCs: Essential NPCs are completely excluded from following script

-Enemy cells exluded: Script is turned off in cells with enemies
+Enemy cells excluded: Script is turned off in cells with enemies